fugjoo/suedtirolmobilAI/README.md

 # suedtirolmobilAI

-A small FastAPI service that interprets natural language queries for public transport and forwards them to a EFA (Mentz GmbH) backend.
+A small FastAPI service that interprets natural language queries for public transport and forwards them to a EFA backend (by Mentz GmbH).
+See docs/EFA_API.md

 ## Features
 - Parse queries in German, English and Italian.
 - Search for public transport connections.
 - Monitor departures for a stop.
 - Use stopfinder results to send stateless stop IDs for trips and departures.
-- Return stop suggestions.
-- Automatically decide between trip search, departures and stop search based on the entered text.
+- Automatically decide between trip search, departures based on the entered text.
 - ChatGPT summaries for nicer text output.
 - ChatGPT plugin manifest for webhook integration.
 - Interactive console chat for quick access.
 - Simple Telegram bot for chat interaction, including conversation mode
-- Configurable EFA base URL via `EFA_BASE_URL` and other API-Keys an Tokens (OpenAI, Telegram).
+- Configurable EFA base URL via `EFA_BASE_URL` and other API-Keys and Tokens (OpenAI, Telegram).

 ## Requirements
 Python 3.8 or newer is required.